HungDo1291/cordapp/README.md

 * `Run Proposal Contract Tests`

 ## from Hung Do ###
-I cloned this repo from https://github.com/corda/negotiation-cordapp  with the purpose of creating a more functional negotiation flow
+I cloned this repo from https://github.com/corda/negotiation-cordapp  with the purpose of creating a more functional negotiation flow.
-Instructions to run from Windows cmd terminal
+Instructions to run from Windows cmd terminal:

 `taskkill /f /im java.exe`